trilioData/tvk-interop-plugins/docs/rke-etcd-backup-restore/README.md

 1. Please do not switch of any node in cluster while restore is in progress and do not abort restore task in between, else you may loose cluster accessibility**
 2. Restore functionality will only work on same cluster from where the backup was taken**
 3. Restore will only work if cluster is accessible and one of the etcd nodes in the cluster should be up and running.
+4. Plugin is supported on RKE1 cluster(Local cluster created on Rancher server is not supported)

 ### Pre-reqs:
 1. krew - kubectl-plugin manager.
 Install from [here](https://krew.sigs.k8s.io/docs/user-guide/setup/install/)